My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 This material is perfect for the jungle because it offers:

-• A color rich in brown-green nuances with a very subtle marbled effect
+• A rich color in brown-green nuances with a very subtle marbled effect

-• A natural, almost organic appearance
+• A natural, almost organic look

 • A slightly crunchy hand… sensual in fact!